garrettsparks/nvfbc-relay/README.md

 and you just use Windows display settings to clone your primary display to the capture card.
 This is limited in the fact that HDR cannot be enabled on either display on this mode, meaning that you are stuck in SDR not only in the capture stream but also on the primary viewing monitor.
-You can get around this by instead extending the capture card as a side display instead of setting it as a clone of the primary, then using software like OBS to capture the primary and re-present to the capture card.
+You can get around this by extending the capture card as a side display instead of setting it as a clone of the primary, then using software like OBS to capture the primary and re-present to the capture card.
 This nullifies the performance penalty of encoding when paired with a separate PC, but still uses DXGI